When it comes to workplace injuries, some activities and tasks are more likely to cause…

 Workplace deaths are on the rise in our country, indicating that U.S. jobs pose more risks to the lives of Americans than ever before.

-Certainly, the newly-released statistics is disturbing, but why is this happening?
-Why can’t employers eliminate potential hazards and risks in the workplaces to reduce the risk of workplace injury and workplace fatality for their employees?
+Certainly, the newly-released statistics are disturbing, but why is this happening?
+Why can’t employers eliminate potential hazards and risks in the workplace to reduce the risk of workplace injury and workplace fatality for their employees?

-Our Los Angeles workplace injury attorney at Koszdin, Fields, Sherry & Katz explains that contrary to the popular belief, it’s not just slip and falls that are responsible for high rates of workplace injuries in the U.S. In fact, our attorneys have outlined the most common causes of workplace injuries in Van Nuys and elsewhere in Los Angeles (and you might be surprised by the findings!).
+Our Los Angeles workplace injury attorney at Koszdin, Fields & Sherry explains that contrary to the popular belief, it does not just slip and falls that are responsible for high rates of workplace injuries in the U.S. In fact, our attorneys have outlined the most common causes of workplace injuries in Van Nuys and elsewhere in Los Angeles (and you might be surprised by the findings!).

 It may sound ridiculous, but fatigue is responsible for a large number of workplace injuries in the U.S. The thing is: fatigue leads to physical and mental exhaustion, which takes a toll on an employee’s health, and can even result in disability if an employee continues pushing himself or herself beyond reasonable limits.